Cutting Through The Corporate Clutter

 - Our clinic’s profits are only spent on improving our clinic.
 We invest back into our business with staff training, purchasing new equipment, and improving services.
 We can also make such purchases without seeking approval from the “higher-ups”

-- We adhere to our own protocols and procedures, which are frequently updated and improved as decided by our team
+- Decisions that affect our clinic are made in our clinic, by our staff.
+We adhere to our own protocols and procedures, which are frequently updated and improved as decided by our team

-- We aren’t owned by a corporation that also owns veterinary clinics, pet shops, online pharmacies and pet insurance
+- We aren’t run by a corporation that owns veterinary clinics, pet shops, online pharmacies and pet insurance

 - We are not owned by a conglomerate that also owns yoghurt, fitness gyms, transport companies, airline companies, major supermarket chains, technology companies, fast-food restaurants, major department stores, music streaming services, or ride-sharing companies